Drag-and-drop page builders are powerful tools.

 For this example, we’ll use two custom heading elements, the second will play the role of a subheading.

-Choose your desired font, size, colour and align in the element’s settings screen.
+Choose your desired font, size, color and align them in the element’s settings screen.

 Click the small plus sign below your element to add a CTA.

-Select the ‘Button’ element and select your prefered settings (size, color, url etc.).
-Remember to add some padding to give your CTA space to breath – go to the ‘Design options’ tab of your button and add 15px top padding!
+Select the ‘Button’ element and select your preferred settings (size, color, URL etc.).
+Remember to add some padding to give your CTA space to breathe – go to the ‘Design options’ tab of your button and add 15px top padding!